josejc/life/examples_code.md

 # Examples of code

-## Multiple goroutines listening on one chanell
+## Multiple goroutines listening on one channel

 For sincronization and read the ticks sending the main function